 Thompson Perry is a Chicago-based cockapoo.
 A York, PA native, Thompson quickly abandoned his Amish roots in favor of city life in several states.

 He loves greeting dogs and people on the street, at the dog park, and in storefronts.
 He enjoys chasing balls, running up and down staircases, and is especially good at listening.

 His favorite basketball player is Golden State's Klay Thompson and he's occasionally afraid of flags.
 As a loyal cofounder, Thompson was recently named CTO of Huddle.care, Chief Thompson Officer.

 "Having the flexibility to attend group sessions when I really need them—and from any location—makes Huddle.care a revolutionary platform in therapy."

 “This program taught me skills to manage my anxiety, but I’ve been most surprised by my increase in self-compassion.”

 “This program finally helped me see that my anxiety disorder is a pattern of thoughts and behaviors that other people experience too, and not just something personally wrong with me.”

 Ready to get better, together?

-Let's get started with individual or group therapy.
+Let’s get started with group support or individual treatment!